Central India Agency

 The Central India Agency was created in 1854, by amalgamating the Western Malwa Agency with other smaller political offices which formerly reported to the Governor-General of India.
-The agency was overseen by a political agent who maintained British relations with the princely states and influence over them on behalf of the Governor-General.
+The agency was overseen by a political agent who maintained relations of the Government of India with the princely states and influence over them on behalf of the Governor-General.
 The headquarters of the agent were at Indore.

 List of Divisions and Princely States/districts of Agency

 Bundelkhand Agency

-Bundelkhand Agency was bounded by Bagelkhand to the east, the United Provinces to the north, Lalitpur District to the west, and the Central Provinces to the south.
+The Bundelkhand Agency was bounded by Bagelkhand to the east, the United Provinces to the north, Lalitpur District to the west, and the Central Provinces to the south.
 Bagelkhand Agency was separated from Bundelkhand in 1871.
 In 1900 it included 9 states, the most important of which were Orchha, Panna, Samthar, Charkhari, Chhatarpur, Datia, Bijawar and Ajaigarh.
 The agency also included 13 estates and the pargana of Alampur, the latter belonging to Indore State.

-In 1931, all of the states under the Baghelkhand Agency apart from Rewa and Singrauli were transferred back to Bundelkhand.
+In 1931, all of the states under the Baghelkhand Agency apart from Rewa were transferred back to Bundelkhand.